 100 Classroom Organizing Tricks

 What’s the secret to avoiding art messes?
 How can you make your room orderly without emptying out Office Depot?
-Here are 100 teacher tips for creating a beautiful, organized environment, from no-mess glitter shakers to one-minute dance party transitions.
+Here are 100 teacher tips for creating a beautiful, organized, and efficient environment, from no-mess glitter shakers to one-minute dance party transitions.
 What could be better?

 - Grades: PreK–K, 1–2, 3–5, 6–8, 9–12